mcmath/chai-iterator/README.md

 #### `lengthOf(value, n, [message])`

 Asserts that an iterable yields a given number of values.
-If *value* is not an iterable object, or if it has a `'length'` property, Chai's native [`assert.lengthOf()`][chai-assert-lengthof] will be used.
+If *value* is not an iterable object, or if it has a `'length'` property, Chai's built-in [`assert.lengthOf()`][chai-assert-lengthof] will be used.

 ```js